ccmucdenver/ccm-docs/docs/updates.md

 ### 2022/06/10

-* Node math-alderaan-h01 will be powered off Monday 6/13afternoon to add a second GPU.
+* Node math-alderaan-h01 will be powered off Monday 6/13 afternoon to add a second GPU.
 All running jobs will be killed.
 The node will be put in draining state in advance so that no new jobs can start.
 Node math-alderann-h02 will be put  back, upgraded to two GPUs.
 Other nodes should not be affected.

 * SLURM reconfiguration to allocate also GPUs and memory at least in the math-alderaan-gpu partition is coming soon.